scottwillmoore/dotfiles/README.md

 -   VsVim
 -   Windows Terminal

+Some notable features include Vim-like keybindings in Bash, PowerShell and Windows Terminal.
+A minimal Vim configuration for quick edits and SSH sessions.
+An awesome, efficient, personally-customized terminal prompt provided by Starship.
+A Gruvbox themed, light and dark themed Windows Terminal.

-My Visual Studio Code settings and extensions are synced with the 'Settings Sync' with my GitHub account.
-I have also been experimenting with Neovim, however I am sadly still finding it difficult to replace the support and features of Visual Studio Code.
+I use the VsVim plugin for Visual Studio and I use the Vim plugin for Visual Studio Code.
+My Visual Studio Code settings and extensions are synced with the new 'Settings Sync' feature and are linked with my GitHub account.
+I have also been experimenting with Neovim, however I am sadly still finding it difficult to replace the support and features provided by Visual Studio Code.

 ## Install